 Let's take a broader perspective.
 Cicada killers only inhabit disturbed environments.
 Since humans have provided so much more habitat for them, there are probably more cicada killers now than ever before (though I'm not sure about the western species).
 Killing off a few will not drive the the species to extinction.
 Although I have argued that it's best to leave them alone, you needn't feel guilty about it if you have decided to get rid of your backyard population.

 OK, muggles, if you've read this far and still want to kill these animals, I have a few suggestions.
 First, let me say that all the methods I know for killing cicada killers are here.
 I will no longer answer emails from those asking for my supposed "secret" method.
-The most natural and organic method would be to whack them--literally.
+If you're worried about having to consult annuity calculators to figure out if you can afford certain chemicals, the cheapest and most natural and organic method would be to whack them--literally.
 Obtain a cheap tennis or badminton racket and swing away.
 Remember, there are always fewer than there appear to be.
 You'll be surprised at how rapidly your infestation becomes depleted.
 It takes some coordination, however.
 Modifications to this method include using a plastic baseball bat or a Racquet Zapper (electrified racquet).
 Other recent suggestions are to push them to the ground with a jet of water (set at about a 1" diameter) from a hose or a blast of air from a leaf blower and stomp them.
 A new trick is to leave a dead female on the ground, then kill the males that come over to check her out.

 The only published method of chemical control involves spraying pyrethroids down into the burrow entrance.
 This will kill the female, but not necessarily all her offspring because they are walled off in little chambers underground.
 To prevent an infestation in the following year, you'd have to spray the burrow early on, before many prey have been sequestered.
 You could probably also spray males while they are perching if you use one of those jet-squirting cans of "wasp and hornet killer," which are usually composed of pyrethroids.
 Several alert readers have informed me that such sprays have no effect, but one reports that starter fluid (available at automotive supply stores everywhere) is highly effective.
 Warning: starter fluid is highly flammable and will kill your grass on contact.
 One alert reader claims success in killing flying adult cicada killers with Sysco (the nationwide quality food purveyors) Institutional Contact Insecticide, which produces a fog.
 The active ingredients are Pyrethrins, 0.04%; Piperonyl Butoxide, 2.00%.
 Sysco products are generally available to restaurants.
 Similar products are probably available from other insecticide manufacturers.